 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 Based in Worcester Park and Kingston upon Thames and Epsom they are considered in the Industry to be expert business accountants and tax advisors for small and medium sized businesses (SME's).
 Helping and supporting limited company owners and self employed people throughout the UK, they regularly help clients grow their business providing tailored advice and support.
 Their support has been considered invaluable by many clients and key to their success.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
 Please feel free to comment and share this with your friends.
 In a nutshell it was typical political waffle and little substance.
 But what we want to know and what our clients want to know is what it means for them.
 Well check out the simple list below to save time and get straight to the main factual points.

 By Anni Khan at Tax Affinity Accountants Tax Affinity Accountants are experts in Tax and Accountancy.
 With branches in Surbiton , Worcester Park , Kingston upon Thames , Cheam and Epsom they are considered in the Industry to be expert accountants and tax advisors for small businesses.
 Helping and supporting business throughout the UK, they regularly help clients grow their business providing tailored advice and support.
 For more information visit www.taxaffinity.com.
 To read more interesting articles like this visit www.taxaffinity.com/blog.
-Please feel free to comment and share this with your friends.
-We like lists and we know you do too.
-So here is a short list about a few things to bear in mind when tax deadlines are looming:
+Please feel free to comment and share this with your friends. |

 Various AuthorsOur experienced accountants and tax advisers provide valuable insights into practical every day questions and issues.
 Archives